 The key asset of any business is its brand.
 A business’ identity is inextricably linked to its brand, which serves to distinguish it from its competitors in the market.

 Consumers identify with a certain quality, reputation or image of that brand and recognise it as pointing to the goods and/or services of the brand owner.
 Overtime success drives value in a brand.
-As reputation and traction is gained, this results in the development of a commercial asset.
+As reputation and traction are gained, this results in the development of a commercial asset.

 Creating a strong, legally protectable brand is therefore crucial to a business’s investment and ability to leverage the value of its brand into the future.
 Central to this is the trade mark registration system.